17 May 2021| | 2 min read

 Cabinet changes announced

-- Cabinet Member for Education and Skills, Cllr Paula Holland - including children and young people, early years, schools, children’s social care and apprenticeships
+- Cabinet member for Education and Skills, Cllr Paula Holland

-- Cabinet Member for the Environment and Regulatory Services, Cllr John-Paul Stephenson - including decent neighbourhood standards
+- Cabinet member for Public Health and Culture, Cllr John-Paul Stephenson